top of page

 After completing the Hopi House, Colter returned to her teaching job and then took another position in Seattle as a department store decorator.
 In 1910, the Fred Harvey Company offered her a permanent position as architect and interior designer of Harvey facilities.
 She moved to Kansas City and worked at the company’s headquarters.

-During Colter’s forty-six years with the Harvey Company, she was responsible for 21 projects, including La Fonda Hotel in Santa Fe, La Posada in Winslow and the Union Stations in Kansas City, St. Louis and Los Angeles.
+During Colter’s forty-six years with the Harvey Company, she was responsible for 21 projects, including La Fonda Hotel in Santa Fe, La Posada in Winslow, and the Union Stations in Kansas City, St. Louis, and Los Angeles.
 Her style of architecture became known as National Park Service Rustic.
 Many National Park Service structures built between the 1920s and 1940s used native stone and rough-hewn wood.
 Characteristic of this style is the History Room of Bright Angel Lodge where Colter had a “geological fireplace” built.
 It features rocks hauled from the canyon floor and arranged in the same order as the strata of the canyon’s walls.

 Mary Jane Colter died on January 8, 1956 in Santa Fe, New Mexico at the age of 88.